 The Australian Cultural Orientation (AUSCO) Program

-AUSCO is provided to Refugee and Special Humanitarian Program entrants over the age of five years prior to their departure for Australia.
+AUSCO is offered to Refugee and Special Humanitarian Program entrants over the age of five years prior to their departure for Australia.
 AUSCO gives practical advice about the journey to Australia, including quarantine laws and information about what to expect post-arrival and assists in ensuring a successful start to the clients’ settlement journey.

 AUSCO is offered in four regions: Africa, South Asia, South East Asia and the Middle East.
 Additional courses are provided in other locations as needed.

 Courses are delivered over a period of up to five days to adult, youth, children, and pre-literate entrants.

 AUSCO links closely with onshore settlement support and orientation delivered under the Humanitarian Settlement Program (HSP).

 The objectives of the AUSCO Program are to:

 - provide accurate information on the departure processes

 - describe the settlement process and provide practical information about post-arrival settlement services and how to access them